-During the quarter, our Hong Kong food distribution business achieved strong sales by bringing in major brands from Europe and Australia, broadening the product range and increasing retail shelf space.
-For the period the total food segment delivered \$2.5 million in sales (compared with \$2.1 million for the same quarter last year), representing 17% sales growth year over year and delivering a gross margin of 22.7% for the quarter.
+During this quarter ending September 30, our Hong Kong food distribution business achieved strong sales by bringing in major brands from Europe and Australia, broadening the product range and also increasing retail shelf space.
+For the period the total food segment delivered \$2.1 million in sales (compared with \$1.8 million for the same quarter last year), representing 14% sales growth year over year and delivering a gross margin of 24% for the quarter.

-Amid the continued social unrest and the renewed COVID-19 outbreak in Hong Kong, our food distribution business performance remained strong with fiscal Q1 sales growing by 18% over the previous quarter and delivery of a net profit of over \$200,000 after overhead allocations.
-The quarterly performance and continuing sales growth, confirmed our decision to allocate resources and to focus on the successful Hong Kong food distribution business, after closing our mainland China operations last year.
+After a surge in sales in the first quarter of our current fiscal year, the continuing Hong Kong COVID-19 pandemic adversely impacted the local economy and our food distribution business causing a 15% drop in quarterly sales compared to the first quarter.
+In spite of the sales drop, our food distribution business still delivered a net profit approaching \$150,000 in the quarter, and a net profit of \$348,000 year to date, inclusive of overhead allocations.
+The quarterly performance and continuing sales growth trend, confirmed our decision to allocate resources and to focus on the successful Hong Kong food distribution business, after closing our mainland China operations last year.